Please find answers to frequently asked questions about parking enforcement below.

 What are the standards for posted Freight Zones?

 Numerous Freight Zone areas are posted throughout the city.
 Freight Zone licenses are issued to vehicles that require delivery, or loading/unloading.
 Time restrictions are limited to 30 minutes.
 Only Salt Lake City issued freight licenses are valid.
-For further details and criteria regarding issuance of a freight license please contact the Transportation Office at (801) 535-6630.
+Temporary Freight Loading Zone permits for those without a Freight License are issued by the Transportation Division at (801) 535-6630.
+If you are interested in registering a vehicle for an annual Freight License, please call Business Licensing at (801) 535-7721.

 What are rules for persons with disabilities?